How Resilient Is Your Cybersecurity Posture?

 If you’re uncertain about the answers, it can be tempting to invest in more technologies to fortify your security posture.
 Yet the solution is often best addressed by leveraging a cyber resilience framework that enables you to make better use of existing assets and capabilities.

-The Importance of a Cybersecurity Resilience Framework
+The Importance of a Cybersecurity Risk and Remediation Plan

 The cybersecurity function is twofold: prevention and recovery.
 Both require highly dynamic capabilities to mitigate catastrophic risk in an accelerating climate of change.
 A cyber resilience framework addresses these issues and sets your organization up for long-term success.